cgmd5283/pupp-screenshots/README.md

 # Screenshots

-Use puppeteer to take screenshots of a list of URLs for multiple viewports
+Use puppeteer to take screenshots of a list of URLs for multiple viewports.
+Based on a repo by Mark Murray.
+Expanded support for extended urls. and more minor patches.

 ## Installation